Emma GaudernManaging Director

 What do you like about working at EMG?

 No two days are ever the same!
 My role is extremely varied, so I can be attending a conference on how to manage the financial affairs of a client with a brain injury and addiction issues one day, mentoring a colleague to help them achieve their career goals the next, and then chairing a best interests meeting on whether a client should be peg fed the day after.
 The variety of the role keeps it interesting but is also enormously demanding and I have to be able to switch very quickly from one mode to the next.

 Outside of EMG

 I have two young children and an active dog, so they combine to keep me on my toes.
 I love to cook and although my children rarely eat anything adventurous, my husband is always a willing victim.
 I have an unfeasibly large collection of recipe books and cook from them most days.
-I did say that 2019 would be the year I became a beekeeper.
-That hasn’t happened yet, but maybe 2020 will be the one!
+I did say that 2019 would be the year I became a beekeeper but 2020 has been the one!

 Emma qualified in September 1999.